-1. Audio Recording

-Requests for live audio recording of events and audio reproduction (cassette to cassette) are accommodated for free provided the requester provides for the supplies needed (i.e blank tape)

-2. Videography
+NOTE: Please refer to the policies on Reservations/Booking to avail of these services.

-Requests for event coverage and classroom activities are

-accommodated for a fee of five hundred pesos (Php500.00) per hour.
-The fee includes transfer from mini DV to DVD or VCD format; a copy of which shall be given to the requester.
+- Audio Recording - Requests for live audio recording of events and audio reproduction (e.g. file transfer on the same media) are accommodated for free provided the requester provides for the supplies needed (e.g. blank DVD) - Videography - Requests for event coverage and classroom activities are accommodated for a minimum fee of Php 500.00 per hour.
+The fee is inclusive of file transfer from mini DV to DVD or VCD format; a copy of which shall be provided to the requester. - Video Transfer - Transfer of analog to digital format (V8 to DVD/VCD format) and digital to digital (Mini DV/DVD/VCD to DVD/VCD) is also accommodated for a fee of Php120.00 per hour.

-Video Transfer

-Transfer of Analog to Digital format (V8 to DVD/VCD format) and Digital to Digital (Mini DV/DVD/VCD to DVD/VCD) is also accommodated for a fee of Php120.00 per hour.
 DVD/VCD production is limited to digitizing existing analog format materials and reproduction of digital to digital materials (not copyrighted materials).
-A minimal fee is charged to cover expenses for the supplies.

-4. Technical Assistance

-• The IMS, upon written request, handles the set up of mobile PA/ sound system and multimedia equipment in other venues inside the campus.
-The policies and procedures for requesting use of IMS equipment and materials applies to this service.
+A minimal fee is charged to cover expenses for the supplies. - Technical Assistance - The IMS, upon written request, handles the set-up of mobile PA/sound system and multimedia equipment in other venues inside the campus.
+The policies and procedures for requesting use of IMS equipment and materials will apply to this service.